netwerk-digitaal-erfgoed/registry-poc/api.md

 # <a id="intro">Introduction</a>

-This reference outlines the _application programming interface_ (API) of NDE's _proof of concept_ Registry.
+This document outlines the _application programming interface_ (API) of NDE's _proof of concept_ Registry.
 It describes the endpoints that can be used by consuming applications, such as the collection management systems of cultural heritage institutions.

 # <a id="status">Status of this document</a>

 This document is published for examination, experimental implementation and evaluation.
+It is not an official specification.

 # <a id="design-principles">Design principles</a>